Al-Murphy/Al-Murphy/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I'm a PhD Student in the neurogenomics lab in the UK DRI at Imperial College London.
-My work focuses on computational biology and machine learning.
+I'm a postdoctoral research scientist, working in the Koo lab at Cold Spring Harbor Laboratory.
+My work focuses on deep learning for genomics.
 See my [personal website](https://al-murphy.github.io/) to learn more about my work and experience.

 **Software**: